jmakhack/hydrate-reminder/CONTRIBUTING.md

 ### Where can I get additional help on any issues and/or development questions?

-Besides just leaving a comment on any GitHub issues or pull requests, the official RuneLite [Discord](https://discord.gg/ArdAhnN) server is an excellent place where you can ask any RuneLite based development questions you may have.
-Do note that the server is not for any hydrate reminder specific help but rather for RuneLite development help in general.
+Besides just leaving a comment on any GitHub issues or pull requests, the [Discord](https://discord.gg/RTgxfFW9mS) server is an excellent place where you can ask any questions you may have.
+Even if there are no questions to ask, it is still a great community to join and say hi!

 ### Does the project maintainer bite?